 Space and astronomy news

-This week’s Carnival of Space is hosted by Gadi Eidelheit at his The Venus Transit blog.
-Click here to read Carnival of Space #535.
-And if you’re interested in looking back, here’s an archive to all the past Carnivals of Space.
+This week’s Carnival of Space is hosted by me at the CosmoQuest blog.
+Click here to read Carnival of Space #544 And if you’re interested in looking back, here’s an archive to all the past Carnivals of Space.
 If you’ve got a space-related blog, you should really join the carnival.
 Just email an entry to firstname.lastname@example.org, and […]

 With the deployment of the Arkyd-6 spacecraft, Planetary Resources just took a major step towards making asteroid mining a reality

 The post Asteroid Mining is Getting Closer to Reality.
 Planetary Resources Arkyd-6 Satellite Just Launched appeared first on Universe Today.

 A new study by a team of Chinese researchers considers whether a space-based laser station would be a good way to remove space junk

 The post China Has a Plan to Clean Up Space Junk with Lasers appeared first on Universe Today.